Ginkgo biloba: Cultivation

 Ginkgo has long been cultivated in China.
 It is common in the southern third of the country.
 Some planted trees at temples are believed to be over 1,500 years old.
 The first record of Europeans encountering it is in 1690 in Japanese temple gardens, where the tree was seen by the German botanist Engelbert Kaempfer.
-Because of its status in Buddhism and Confucianism, the ginkgo is also widely planted in Korea and in Japan since the 14th century; in both areas, some naturalization has occurred, with ginkgos seeding into natural forests.
+Because of its status in Buddhism and Confucianism, the ginkgo has also been widely planted in Korea and in Japan since the 14th century; in both areas, some naturalization has occurred, with ginkgos seeding into natural forests.
 Ginkgo has been commonly cultivated in North America for over 200 years and in Europe for close to 300, but during that time, it has never become significantly naturalized.

+G. biloba is also commonly manually planted in cities across the United States and Europe.
+This species is highly tolerant to pollution and serves as a visually appealing, shade-providing tree in many cities and gardens.

 Many intentionally planted ginkgos are male cultivars grafted onto plants propagated from seed, because the male trees will not produce the malodorous seeds.
 The popular cultivar 'Autumn Gold' is a clone of a male plant.

-The disadvantage of male Ginkgo biloba trees is that they are highly allergenic.
+The disadvantage of male Ginkgo biloba trees is that their pollen is highly allergenic.
 They have an OPALS (Ogren Plant Allergy Scale) rating of 7 (out of 10), whereas female trees, which can produce no pollen, have an OPALS allergy scale rating of 2.

 Female cultivars include 'Liberty Splendor', 'Santa Cruz', and 'Golden Girl', the latter so named because of the striking yellow color of its leaves in the fall; all female cultivars release zero pollen.

 Many cultivars are listed in the literature in the UK, of which the compact 'Troll' has gained the Royal Horticultural Society's Award of Garden Merit.

 Ginkgos adapt well to the urban environment, tolerating pollution and confined soil spaces.
 They rarely have disease problems, even in urban conditions, and are attacked by few insects.

 Ginkgos are popular subjects for growing as miniature landscapes known as penjing and bonsai; they can be kept artificially small and tended over centuries.
 The trees are easy to propagate from seed.